 The Rhine is the backbone of inland navigation in Europe.
 It accounts for more than two-thirds of the goods carried on inland waterways in Europe.

 Rhine navigation is competitive and safer than other modes of transport.
-New markets are currently developing strongly: the transport of containers, heavy packages, chemicals, and passengers.
+New markets are currently developing strongly: the transport of containers, heavy packages and passengers of river cruises.

 DISTRIBUTION OF THE FLEET